Women in the Algerian War: Roles

 Around 11,000 women from across Algeria are said to have fought or helped in the war effort; however, many scholars believe the actual number of women who contributed to the liberation movement is much higher.
 Women operated in various areas during the course of the rebellion.
 Meredith Turshen claims, “Women participated actively as combatants, spies, fundraisers, as well as nurses, launderers, and cooks.”
 Gerard De Groot adds, “women assisted the male fighting forces in areas like transportation, communication and administration.”
 The range of involvement by a woman could include both combatant and non-combatant roles.
 A majority of women in the liberation movement did not participate in direct combat.
 They did equally important tasks such as providing weapons, food, housing, and medicine to soldiers and other combatants.
 Additionally, some non-combatant women in the military (FLN) were in charge of “informing the women of the civilian population about the political situation, providing support and advice on hygiene, and being in charge of cooking.”
 Along with basic advice on hygiene, women offered important nursing services for both the wounded soldiers and the civilian population with little to no medical supplies.
 One of the most prominent ways that women were able to contribute to the liberation movement without picking up arms or fighting was the wearing of the veil.
 The citizens of Algeria fighting for liberation from the French and majority Christian occupation were Muslim.
-That being said, the veil is the traditional head-scarf that Muslim women wore - something that the French despised as it made them stand and look less Western.
+That being said, the veil is the traditional head-scarf that Muslim women wore - something that the French despised as it made them stand out and look less Western.
 The veil symbolized the Algerian's “allegiance to cultural traditions” and their “refusal to be ‘won over’ or ‘penetrated’ by western men.”
 The veil was a form of patriotism and protest against the French and its occupation.
 Although most women were non-combatants, they were just as passionate about the liberation movement as men.
 Most women participated in the tasks listed above and had to come home to take care of their families while many men left to fight and did not return for days on end.
 Women from urban centers had a different experience and role in the war than women in rural areas.
 Urban women were usually recruited to the FLN, either the civilian or military arm, or joined because of their family.
 These urban women compromised about 20% of all women in the war, making them the minority compared to women in rural areas.
 Women in rural areas were typically drawn into the war and FLN more naturally due to their location, as most of the fighting took place in rural parts of Algeria.
 Their rural location allowed them to carry out guerilla warfare more easily than those living in urban areas.
 Activity within the FLN, The National Liberation Front, was primarily through its civilian arm and military arm - the National Liberation Army.
 The reality was that “rural women in maquis [rural areas] support networks” contained the overwhelming majority of those who participated.
 This is not to marginalize those women who did engage in acts of violence, but simply to illustrate that they constituted in the minority.